richelbilderbeek/programmeringskurs/faq.md

 ## 🇬🇧🇺🇦 Frequently asked questions

 In short: you are always welcome, just show up between 10:00-12:00.
-There is coffee and tea for parents and laptops and programming exercise for the kids :-)
+There is coffee and tea for parents and laptops and programming exercises for the kids :-)